 At the time of the Fair, there were thirty-eight independent typefoundries doing business in Germany.
 Here, I use the term “independent” to refer to typefoundries that were not internal divisions of printing companies.
 The total number of typefoundries in Germany around 1914 was seventy-four, since there were still a number of printing houses who cast type.
 In German, those internal operations were called Hausgießereien.
 “In-house foundries” is a pretty good translation of the term.
 Some in-house foundries only cast type for internal use, while others also fulfilled orders for external printers.

-The thirteen largest independent German typefoundries active c.
+The fourteen largest independent German typefoundries active c.
 1914 were:

 - J.G.
 Schelter & Giesecke in Leipzig, c.
 1,000 employees

 - H. Berthold in Berlin, c.
 700 employees

 - Julius Klinkhardt in Leipzig, c.
 600 employees

 - D. Stempel in Frankfurt am Main, c.
 500 employees